-To suggest in this fashion that BHP (formerly WMC in this case), doesn't have any ownership rights whatsoever over this resource is to denigrate the remarkable exploration discovery process and the 30 years-or-so that it's taken to bring the project to its current status.
+To infer in this fashion that BHP (formerly WMC in this case), doesn't have any ownership whatsoever of this resource is denigrating the remarkable exploration discovery process and the 30 years or so that it's taken to bring the project to its current status.

-Property rights is a central issue for our industry and I wonder if we are sufficiently up to the task to defend our position against Premier Rann's comment which, as reported, sounded more like an African dictator from the last century.
+Property Rights is a central issue for our industry and I wonder if we are up to the task in defending our position against Premier Rann's comment which, as reported, sounded more like an African Dictator from the last century.
 This is sovereign risk!

-Ladies and gentlemen, there are many challenges that lie before us and I have total confidence in AMEC's ability to respond with vigour to these challenges.
+Ladies and gentlemen there are many challenges that lie before us and I have total confidence in AMEC's ability to respond with vigour to these challenges.